 Q: I don’t get ClockworkMod Recovery like you do, just get Android with belly open.

 A: If you’ve updated to newer software update, the stock OS will over-write ClockworkMod Recovery on reboot.
 To fix this, make sure “auto-reboot” is checked off in ODIN, then take the battery out when it’s done flashing in ODIN.
 Then enter ClockworkMod Recovery right away.

 More questions?
 Please leave in the comment section below for help from author and other users.

 More on this Root Method

 This root method simply installs ClockworkMod Recovery to the recovery partition and installs Superuser zip file, very safe to do.
 With Galaxy S2, recovery partition was part of the kernel and was a bit dangerous but with Galaxy S3, Samsung has made recovery parition separate from the kernel, making it much safer just like how Galaxy Nexus works.Need Help?
-Follow/add me on Google+, Facebook, or Twitter!
+Best way to reach me is on Twitter for the fastest response!